cloudkick/whiskey/README.md

 Features
 ========

-* Each test file is run in a separate process
+* Each test file runs isolated in a separate process
+* By default multiple asynchronous tests run in parallel
+* Support for running tests in a sequential mode (only a single test runs at once)
+* Support for a test initialization function which is run before running the tests in a test file
 * Support for a test file timeout
 * setUp / tearDown function support
-* Support for a test initialization function which is run before running the tests in a test file
-* Nicely formatted output (colors!)
+* Nicely formatted reports (colors!)
-* Support for test coverage
+* Support for code coverage (cli reporter, html reporter)
-* Scope leaks reporting
+* Support for reporting variables which have leaked into a global scope

 Screenshots
 ==========